davebenson/doom4-walkthrough/README.md

 Four Switches must be destroy (by shooting) to reroute the energy.
 It doesn't seem to matter much what order you go in. (???)

-* Switch 1:  2 Cacodaemons and a Summoner spawn, as well as 2 Pinkies along with a long parade of Possessed Soldiers and Hell Razers and a few Imps.
+* Switch 1:  2 Cacodaemons and a Summoner spawn, and a long parade of Possessed Soldiers and Hell Razers and a few Imps.
-* Switch 2:  A Hell Baron, another Summoner, 4 Lost Souls.
+* Switch 2:  A Hell Baron, 2 Pinkies, another Summoner, 4 Lost Souls.
 * Switch 3:
 * Switch 4:  Nothing new spawns :)

 After the Demonic Presence is eliminated, and you have taken all the remaining loot, go to the waypoint and actuate the screen.

+## Mission 12: Segue
+Jump down to a lower train (as VEGA directs) to get to the last fight.

+## Mission 12: Fight: Finale
+This takes place in a large depot area, with a few BFG Ammo, Gas cans, and other supplies littered about.

+You'll ride the train in and a well-timed BFG can take 2 Cacodaemons and the 2 Hell Barons plus a whole lot of random demons.

+...

+## Mission 12: Destroy VEGA
+A waypoint leads to a platform that'll carry you up to ???.

+But first, look down below for another platform to jump onto.
+Jump onto a ledge which should have Elite Guard #???.

+Take the elevator back up to the platform.

+Wait on it, until you get to a dramatic platform area.

+Disable the Neural Networks on the left and right.

+Then go to the center console.
+Pick up Codex Entry "...".
+Then interact with the screen to get a cut scene that ends the level.

 # Mission 13: Argent D'Nur

 # Ultra-Nightmare Practice Sheet
-Abbreviations for Demons:
+Abbreviations for the Demon that killed you:
 * tp: The Possessed
-* tu: The Unwilling
+* uw: The Unwilling
 * ps: Possessed Soldier
 * hk: Hell Knight
 * imp: Imp